caldif/XL-VScode-debugger-testing/README.md

 ## Part 2 - Insertion Sort

 Open the `insertion.py` file. this is a sorting algorithm that puts a list in order.
-Add a breakpoint within the loop in and run the debugger.
+Add a breakpoint on line 10.
 You can see the array chaning every time the breakpoint is hit in the loop as it sorts.

 Now we are going to try adding a conditional breakpoint to the loop.
 > ### Conditional Breakpoints